Teachers Need to Speak Out . . . and Explain What Their Work Is Like

 and What Kind of Support Is Needed for It

-See the first in a series of Web seminars designed to encourage teachers to speak out about the work they do in classroom and how to do so wisely and through a number of venues.
+See the first in a series of free Web seminar recordings designed to encourage teachers to speak out about the work they do in classroom and how to do so wisely and through a number of venues.

 In "Finding Our Voice -- Speaking Out to Build Suport for Our Work," presenters Steven Zemelman and Harry Ross, authors of 13 Steps to Teacher Empowerment,